Good Reads: Recommended Books for College Freshmen

 There's nothing like that new book smell…

-I hope at least a few of these books make the trip to your college, university, or vocational school with you and bring you help, health, and happiness.
-And if you have other books to add, I would love to hear them.
-Feel free to leave a comment with your own list of recommended books for college freshmen!
+I hope at least a few of these books make the trip to college with you and bring you help, health, and happiness.